1995 Pacific hurricane season: Tropical Storm Gil

 An area of disturbed weather, possibly related to a tropical wave, persisted and gradually organized in the Gulf of Tehuantepec.
 A circulation developed within its deep convection, and the system organized into Tropical Depression Seven-E on August 19 while located about 115 mi southeast of Acapulco.
 Operationally, it was not until 15 hours later that the National Hurricane Center initiated advisories on the system.
 The depression moved westward and quickly intensified into a tropical storm.
 A nearby ship confirmed the existence of tropical storm force winds, and Gil reached winds of 50 mph early on August 21.
 With well-defined outflow and continually developing convection, forecasters predicted Gil to strengthen more and attain hurricane status within two days of becoming a tropical storm.
 However, increased northeasterly wind shear initially prevented further strengthening.

 On August 22, the cloud pattern of Gil became better organized, though the low-level circulation was located to the northeast of the deep convection due to the wind shear.
 The shear also limited outflow to the east, preventing further strengthening.
 Gradually the convection developed nearer to the center.
 After Gil turned to the northwest, the deep convection organized into a central dense overcast, and it strengthened to reach winds of 60 mph on August 24.
 Later that day the storm attained a peak strength of 65 mph while located 380 mi southwest of the southern tip of Baja California Peninsula.
 After maintaining its peak strength for 30 hours, Gil moved over progressively cooler waters, and weakened to a tropical depression on August 26.
 The depression drifted westward and later turned to the north, and dissipated on August 27 while located 670 mi to the west of Cabo San Lucas.
 While located a short distance off of Mexico, Gil produced heavy rainfall near the coast.
-However, there were no reports of casualties or damages in association with the storm.